It is difficult to select a psychologist. You are

 of an APA-approved clinical psychology doctoral program, and am listed

-the past 24 years of practice, I have worked in public and private,
+27 years of practice, I have worked in public and private, outpatient

-outpatient and inpatient settings, and now maintain a busy private practice
+and inpatient settings, and now maintain a busy private practice in

-managed care and short-term treatment modalities.
-With this specialization
+procedures of managed care and short-term treatment modalities.
+With

-in short-term treatment, over 150 new clients can be seen each year.
+this specialization in short-term treatment, over 150 new clients can be

 My masters and doctoral degree are from the University